-- Up to 10 temporary wind monitoring towers. - Up to 10 permanent wind monitoring towers. - Up to 6 substations, a BESS and ancillary electrical infrastructure. - Up to 13 km of high voltage (275 kV) overhead powerlines. - Site operational, maintenance and storage areas containing permanent site offices, workshops, warehouses, mobile offices, lunchroom, amenities and ablutions. - Overhead and/or underground power and communication cables. - Up to 175 km of gravel capped roads. - Two permanent site access points. - An access road corridor including approximate 30 km of road upgrades along McDonalds, Playfields and Glengowan Roads. - An access point to the switching station in the road reserve at South Ulam Road. - A range of temporary infrastructure to facilitate the construction of the Project, including: - One construction compound. - A temporary worker's accommodation camp to provide for a peak construction workforce of up to 450 people and including a water treatment plant, sewage treatment plant and sprayfield. - Three concrete batching plants. - Two laydown areas.
+- Up to 10 temporary wind monitoring towers. - Up to 10 permanent wind monitoring towers. - Up to six substations, a BESS and ancillary electrical infrastructure. - Up to 13 km of high voltage (275 kV) overhead powerlines. - Site operational, maintenance and storage areas containing permanent site offices, workshops, warehouses, mobile offices, lunchroom, amenities and ablutions. - Overhead and/or underground power and communication cables. - Up to 175 km of gravel capped roads. - Two permanent site access points. - An access road corridor including approximate 30 km of road upgrades along McDonalds, Playfields and Glengowan Roads. - A range of temporary infrastructure to facilitate the construction of the Project, including: - One construction compound. - A temporary worker's accommodation camp to provide for a peak construction workforce of up to 450 people and including a water treatment plant, sewage treatment plant and sprayfield. - Three concrete batching plants. - Two laydown areas.